Antero Resources Corporation (AR) Just Got Our Attention

 AR’s Market Performance

-AR stocks went up by 1.64% for the week, with a monthly jump of 25.25% and a quarterly performance of 31.45%, while its annual performance rate touched 37.27%.
-The volatility ratio for the week stands at 6.89% while the volatility levels for the past 30 days are set at 7.73% for Antero Resources Corporation.
-The simple moving average for the period of the last 20 days is 9.07% for AR stocks with a simple moving average of 44.30% for the last 200 days.
+AR stocks went down by -10.92% for the week, with a monthly jump of 30.55% and a quarterly performance of 21.28%, while its annual performance rate touched 32.96%.
+The volatility ratio for the week stands at 5.94% while the volatility levels for the past 30 days are set at 7.47% for Antero Resources Corporation.
+The simple moving average for the period of the last 20 days is 1.86% for AR stocks with a simple moving average of 38.30% for the last 200 days.

 Analysts’ Opinion of AR